xEdziu/RPG-Handy-Helper/.jetclient/Game/Stwórz grę.md

 raw = '''
 {
   "name": "Example Game",
-  "description": "This is an example game description."
+  "description": "This is an example game description.", "rpgSystem": {
+    "id": 1
+  }
 }'''
 ```